phiamo/MopaRemoteUpdateBundle/README.md

 }
 ```

-Include the following bundles in your AppKernel.php:
+### Step 2: Include the following bundles in your AppKernel.php:

+Make sure you do not include bundles twice if you already use them.

 ``` php
 // application/ApplicationKernel